saullocastro/latex_template/README.md

 ### View web-based book locally

 1) Clone the new repository to your device using Github Desktop (or Git).
-Using the dekstop version, go to clone repository > your repositories > {new repository name}.
+Using the desktop version, go to clone repository > your repositories > {new repository name}.
 2) Open the project in an editor of choice.
 3) In a terminal, use `jupyter book start` and navigate to http://localhost:3000/ in your browser.